 Employing MAT and/or BET?

 "...the conclusion is generally justified that the absence of bacterial endotoxins in a substance or product implies the absence of pyrogenic components, provided the presence of non-endotoxin pyrogenic substances can be ruled out.
-To rule out the presence of non-endotoxin pyrogens in substances or products, the use of the monocyte-activation test (2.6.30) is recommended at release or during development of the production process"
+The monocyte-activation test (2.6.30) is a suitable method to use to rule out the presence of non-endotoxin pyrogens in substances or products."

 However, because the EP's enforcement of this monograph has only just begun for larger manufacturers, routine risk assessments were rarely employed when using BET, and where they were, RPT was used.

 The EP's requirement for producers to leave RPT, plus the absence of any alternative in vitro endotoxin pyrogen & NEP test is the basis on which it expressly recommends the use of MAT as a risk assessment where BET is used for batch release.

 Ensuring legal and commercial feasibility of MAT as pyrogenicity assay

 Among others, the general differentiator between MAT kits is the cell source they make use of.
 Besides the more commonly used cryopreserved pooled Peripheral Blood Mononuclear Cells (PBMCs), the only other commercialised cell source is the Monocytic Continuous Cell Line – otherwise referred to as ‘Mono-Mac 6’ (MM6) cells.
 On the feasibility of MM6 cells, the EP (2.6.8) concludes:

 "Monocytic cell lines are appropriate for the detection of bacterial endotoxins but have limited use for the detection of non-endotoxin pyrogens."